 Publication of Prospectus

-The Offer is now open and will close on 3 April 2024 for the 2023/24 tax year and 30 April 2024 for the 2024/25 tax year or earlier if the Offer is fully subscribed or otherwise at the Board's discretion.
+- a further charge of up to 2.5% of gross funds raised under the Offer by the Companies from investors who have not invested their money through a financial intermediary ("Direct Investors”); and

-The Board is pleased to announce that there is an Early Bird Discount available on all applications received by 12 noon on 1 December 2023, discounting the Foresight Initial Charge by 1%.
+- an additional ongoing charge of 0.5% per annum of the most recently announced net asset value multiplied by the number of New Shares allotted to Direct Investors for up to nine years, provided the Direct Investors continue to hold the New Shares.

-Full details of the Offer will be set out in the Registration Document, Summary and Securities Note which together comprise a Prospectus in accordance with the Prospectus Regulation, and which is published as at today's date.
-All documents comprising the Prospectus will be available from the offices of the Promoter and the following website:
+The Offer is now open and will close on 5 April 2024 for the 2023/2024 tax year and on 13 September 2024 for the 2024/2025 tax year, or earlier if the Offer is fully subscribed.
+The boards of the Companies reserve the right to close the Offer earlier in respect of either of the above tax years.

-A copy of the Prospectus has also been submitted to the Financial Conduct Authority and will also shortly be available for inspection at the National Storage Mechanism:
+The prospectus will shortly be available for inspection at the National Storage Mechanism, which is located at:

 https://data.fca.org.uk/#/nsm/nationalstoragemechanism